 Further, RSM proposed to use the same Technal system without any modification at the VRV location.
-Mesh and glass lines were not staggered, thus eliminating additional hardware, brackets, and labor for installation and in turn the total project cost.
+Mesh and glass lines were not staggered, thus eliminating additional hardware, brackets, and labour for installation and in turn the total project cost.
 The facade also had another combination at the benchmarks refuge area.

-Design and Engineering of fins
+Design and Engineering of Fins

 The total number of fins for the facade is approximately 1800.